 To understand this change, we must go back to 2018, when Virgil Abloh took over as artistic director of Louis Vuitton menswear.
 His appointment broke the rules: luxury, until then anchored in tradition and exclusivity, opened its doors to streetwear, sneakers, and music culture.
 Virgil didn’t just design clothes, he designed cultural moments.
 With him, Vuitton went from being a closed maison to a global stage where influencers, rappers, gamers, and artists all had a place.
 Luxury became a conversation of the people, by and for the masses.
 And that model became the blueprint for the rest of the industry: if Vuitton could do it, why not Vans, Ray-Ban, or Oakley?

 The answer lies in how we consume culture today.
-Fashion, music, and digital media are no longer separate entities: they are one and the same language.
-A sneaker launch can go viral on TikTok to the beat of an artist’s music, just as a music video can set the aesthetic tone for a season.
-In this context, having a musician in a creative leadership role is no longer a whim, but rather a strategy to ensure authenticity and constant conversation.
+Fashion, music, and digital are no longer separate compartments: they are one and the same language.
+A sneaker launch can go viral on TikTok in the hands of an artist, just as a music video can set the aesthetic for a season.
+In this context, having a musician in creative direction is no longer a whim, but a strategy to ensure authenticity and constant conversation.

-What’s more, new generations of consumers can tell when an artist is truly involved and when it’s just pure endorsement.
+What’s more, new generations of consumers can tell when an artist is genuinely involved and when it’s just pure endorsement.
 And that’s the key: brands aren’t looking for famous faces, they’re looking for cultural credibility.
-Because, realistically, competition is fierce: in a market saturated with collaborations, drops, and viral campaigns, only narratives that stand out and leave a mark on the collective memory survive.
+Because, let’s be realistic, competition is fierce.
+The market has long been saturated with drops and viral campaigns.
+Only narratives that stand out and leave a mark on the collective memory survive.

-The big question is whether this model will become the norm or whether we are facing a passing fad that risks trivializing the role of the creative director.
-If every brand seeks out its trusted celebrity to put in charge, how long will it take for the depth of design to be lost in favor of spectacle?
+The big question is whether this model will become the norm or whether we are witnessing a market trend that will eventually die out.
+Even so, there is already a significant risk of emptying the role of creative director of its content.
+If every firm seeks out its trusted artist to put in charge, how long will it take for the depth of design to be lost in favor of show business?

 Sigue toda la información de HIGHXTAR desde Facebook, Twitter o Instagram